huljas/play-messages/README.md

 Play Messages Module
 ====================

-Provides a tool for localizing your application in <host>:<port>/@messages.
+This module gives you a tool in @messages for localizing your application.

 Tested with play 1.1 on windows and linux.

 ## Features
+- Web based tool for localizing your application

-- Scans through your application sources and tries to locate all localization keys
+- Finds localization keys from your sources
-- The keys are divided into new, existing and obsolete
+- Keys are clearly divided into new, existing and obsolete
-- You can edit values for all of them
-- You cam select the language to localize
-- You can select another language to compare with
+- Allows you to edit localizations with one language while comparing it with another
-- Ignore list for keys that should not be shown as new keys.
-Mainly intended for keys that are falsely identified as localization keys.
-These are usually parts of generated keys.
+- Ignore list for keys that should not be shown as new keys, intended for keys that are falsely identified as localization keys
-- Keep list for keys that are should be treated as normal keys although they are not found in the sources.
-These are usually keys that are generated.
+- Keep list for keys that are should be treated as normal keys although they are not found in the sources
+- Add new keys if needed
-- Possibility to remove existing and add new keys
+- Remove existing keys
+- Localizations are saved in alphabetical order in your application's messages files

 ## Usage